-There have been several incidents involving falls over the years but most of these incidents involved hikers crossing the safety markings – which you should never do.
+There have been several incidents with falls over the years but most of these incidents involved hikers crossing the safety markings – which you should never do.

 The trail itself runs along steep ravines that drop hundreds of meters with not much between you and the edge.
 That being said, if you take your time and stay within the safety markings, you’ll be fine.
 Taking selfies on the edge of the ravine isn’t recommended!

 The other danger is slippery rocks.
-While much of the trail can be slippery very early in the morning and after heavy rains, it’s important to note that shady areas or places underneath outcroppings may remain damp for some time after the sun comes out.
+While much of the trail can be slippery very early in the morning and after heavy rains, shady areas or places underneath outcroppings may remain damp for some time after the sun comes out.